 Read more: Life through the lens of a Life Coach

-Though main objective of any EAP is to enhance organizational performance and safeguard employee productivity, the EAP’s design and implementation will often depend heavily on what the organization’s employees want, the perspectives and values of the HR managers, and the willingness (or lack thereof) of the C-suite to invest in employee wellbeing.
+The main objective of any EAP is to enhance organizational performance and safeguard employee productivity.
+Ultimately, any EAP’s design and implementation will depend heavily on what the organization’s employees want, the perspectives and values of the HR managers, and the willingness (or lack thereof) of the C-suite to invest in employee wellbeing.

 Pros and Cons of EAP